isomerpages/pa-kembangancc/Programmes/others/_posts/2022-08-29-post-Mid Autumn Festival Celebration @ Chai Chee Cluster.md

 	<p>
 Join us to celebrate Mid-Autumn Festival with your family, friends and neighbours!

 Look forward to an evening filled with fun and interesting activities.
-There will be performances, game stalls, lucky draw and many more!
+There will be performances, game stalls, lucky draw and many more!</p>

 <b>Wish to join?</b>